rootchips/roslansaidi.com/content/article/hide-your-nginx-header-on-ubuntu.md

 ---

-## Step 6 — Edit the NGINX Configuration File
+## Edit the NGINX Configuration File

 Open your main NGINX configuration file in your preferred editor: